 Like this one, you can make your email design and CTA simple and effective.

-Your newsletter design is crucial in how your CTA might look in your email.
+Your newsletter design is crucial to how your CTA might look in your email.

 13. Use Perfect Timing

-Perfect timing can be incredible newsletter best practice, but you must experiment.
+Perfect timing can be an incredible newsletter best practice, but you must experiment.

-According to a recent study by CoSchedule, the best time to send marketing emails in the day is between 8 a.m. and 3 p.m.
+According to a recent CoSchedule study, the best time to send marketing emails is between 8 a.m. and 3 p.m.
 And the best days are Thursdays, Tuesdays, and Wednesdays, in that order.

 Saturdays and Sundays are the worst days to send promotional campaigns to subscribers.